athirazizi/RayTracing/README.md

 	<br><sub>Figure 2.
 The Setup.bat script.</sub>
 </div><br>

-This will create a `.sln` file for the Walnup App.
+This will create a `.sln` file for the Walnut App.
 The code for this can be found [here](https://github.com/TheCherno/WalnutAppTemplate/blob/master/WalnutApp/src/WalnutApp.cpp).

 As with any new project, hit F5 and run the solution.
 This is what we are greeted with: